ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Install Git
 Install Git [Getting-started-with-Git-and-GitHub](Getting-started-with-Git-and-GitHub)

+## Install Moxa Nport Driver manager
+Install `\\inst$\kits$\drvmgr*.exe` - this is required on the instruments for networked serial ports.
+It's required on dev machines for the database server (more specifically the moxa mappings page in the GUI)

 ## Copy EPICS build

 >_EPICS contains lots of code that requires compilation before use, so we generally copy a pre-built version of this to save time and then build modules as changes are made._